wielebenwir/cb-legacy/readme.txt

 == Description ==

-Note: This is the depreciated version of CommonsBooking.
+Note: This is the legacy version of CommonsBooking.

 The new CommonsBooking (Version 2) with hourly booking has been released as a new plugin!
-Go to [commonsbooking.org](https://commonsbooking.org) for more information.
+See [commonsbooking.org](https://commonsbooking.org) for more information.

 This plugin gives associations, groups and individuals the ability to share items (e.g. cargobikes, tools) with users.
 It is based on the idea of Commons and sharing resources for the benefit of the community.